Skip to main content

 Seek Help Now – A 12-Month Initiative to Encourage Help-Seeking for Eating Disorders

-Tamsin Speight and Joshua Beynon
+Tamsin Speight and Rhys Watkins

-NHS Wales Executive
+NHS Wales Performance and Improvement

 It is anticipated that this project will encourage early help-seeking in eating disorders and will benefit a wide range of individuals, carers, health professionals and society, as early intervention can lead to better treatment outcomes, faster recovery, and reduced severity of the disorder.
 Early identification and intervention can lead to more manageable cases, making it easier for healthcare professionals to provide effective treatment.
 On a broader level, reducing the prevalence and severity of eating disorders can decrease healthcare costs and improve public health outcomes.